 John Asbury Professor of Chemistry

-Bert Chandler Professor of Chemical Engineering and Chemistry
+Bert Chandler Professor of Chemistry and of Chemical Engineering

 Paul Cremer J. Lloyd Huck Professor of Chemistry and of Biochemistry and Molecular Biology